Discrete versions of the transport equation and the Shepp-Olkin conjecture: Discrete gradient field models

-which we can understand as the law of the random sum $ X + \sum_{i=1}^{Y-X} B_i^{(t)}, $ where $(X,Y) \sim \pi$, and as before $B_i^{(t)}$ are Bernoulli($t$) random variables, independent of each other and of $(X,Y)$.
-Here, we use the convention that for $m \geq 0$, $\sum_{i=1}^{-m} B_i^{(t)} = - \sum_{i=1}^m B_i^{(t)}.$ \end{definition}
+which we can understand as the law of the random sum $ X + \sum_{i=1}^{Y-X} B_i^{(t)}$, where $(X,Y) \sim\pi$, and as before $B_i^{(t)}$ are Bernoulli($t$) random variables, independent of each other and of $(X,Y)$.
+Here, we use the convention that for $m \geq0$, $\sum_{i=1}^{-m} B_i^{(t)} = - \sum_{i=1}^m B_i^{(t)}$. \end{definition}

-Proposition 2.7 of \cite{gozlan} gives a partial differential equation showing how $f_k(t)$ evolves with $t$, using a mixture of left and right gradients (as in \cite{johnson29}).
-Proposition 2.5 of \cite{gozlan} shows that if $\pi^*$ is an optimal coupling (in Wasserstein distance $W_1$) then $v^{\pi^*}(t)$ defines a (constant speed) geodesic for the $W_1$ distance.
-We relate this to the discrete Benamou--Brenier framework in the stochastically ordered context (see Lemma \ref{lem:wasserstein}). \begin{lemma} If $f(0)$ is stochastically dominated by $f(1)$, then the interpolation $(f_k(t))$ defined by Equation (\ref{eq:gozlan}) gives a constant speed path. \end{lemma} \begin{proof} In this case, $x \leq y$ for all $(x,y)$ in the support of $\pi$.
-Define $v = \sum_{x,y} \pi_{x,y}(y-x)$, and $\wt{\pi}_{x,y} = \pi_{x,y}(y-x)/v$ for another `distance--biased' joint distribution function.
-Direct differentiation of Equation (\ref{eq:gozlan}) gives that
+Proposition~2.7 of \cite{gozlan} gives a partial differential equation showing how $f_k(t)$ evolves with $t$, using a mixture of left and right gradients (as in \cite{johnson29}).
+Proposition~2.5 of \cite{gozlan} shows that if $\pi^*$ is an optimal coupling (in Wasserstein distance $W_1$), then $v^{\pi^*}(t)$ defines a (constant velocity) geodesic for the $W_1$ distance.
+We relate this to the discrete Benamou--Brenier framework in the stochastically ordered context; see Lemma~\ref{lem:wasserstein}.